 Our real strength is in our industry placements – all our trainers currently work within the industry so we are able to offer high quality industry placements for all our students.
-Some of our key industry partners include the Intercontinental Hotel, Stamford Grand, Hilton International, Charminar Group and others.
+Some of our key industry partners include the Intercontinental Hotel, Stamford Grand, Hilton International, Hotel Grand Chancellor and others.

-Our industry relations is also a great advantage when it comes to finding the right trainees and apprentices as we are able to help our star students find the right place to continue their career pathway.
+Our industry relations are also a great advantage when it comes to finding the right trainees and apprentices as we’re able to help our star students find the right place to continue their career pathway.

-As a low risk RTO preferred provider, we are the perfect choice to help students with their chosen future studies.
+As a low risk RTO preferred provider, we provide the perfect choice when it comes to helping students decide their VET studies and career.

-Salford College has, for the past 4 years, run the Kitchen Operations (Cert.ll), Hospitality (Cert.ll and partial Cert.lll programs) for Paralowie R-12 School.
-Every year around 40 students successfully complete the programs.
-This represents a successful completion rate of over 95%.
+Salford College has, for the past eight years, run the Kitchen Operations (Cert.ll), Hospitality (Cert.lll) for the NASSSA group of schools.
+Every year around 35 students successfully complete their programs, which represents a completion rate of over 95%.

 Feedback has also been extremely positive from schools.
 Staff teaching in adjoining areas provided very positive reports about the quality of training and the professional approach of the trainers.
 In particular the teachers noted the student’s engagement and relationship with the trainers.
 This was also reinforced by the absence of any student behaviour management issues.